nikolaiborbe/PyFys/README.md

 - [ ] Add more constants
 - [ ] Add more unit conversions
 - [ ] Create documentation
-- [ ] Update functions to work with both lists and single values
+- [ ] Create a documentation website, where you can search for equations (like the Tailwind documentation)
+- [ ] Add integralcalculations for e.g. inertia